visuelledata/frite/cran-comments.md

-## Release summary
+## Submission notes
-This is initial release of the frite package.
+* This is the initial release of the frite package.

 ## Test environments
 * local Windows 10 install, R 3.5.0